 There are some very exciting opportunities in Nevada from a business, tech and startup standpoint.
 For one, Elon Musk is building Tesla’s Gigafactory right outside of Reno, which is planned to be the largest building in the world.
 And, ever since Zappos decided to make Las Vegas it’s home sweet home, startup culture there has been thriving too.

-In addition to this, Reno (Nevada’s third largest city) is following suit.
+In addition to this, Reno (Nevada’s third-largest city) is following suit.
 It was reported in the summer of last year that five Reno startups will be bringing 125 new jobs to the city (and millions of dollars in investments).

-If you are looking for an in-depth review of the best places to live in the state of Nevada, take a look at the write-up we did here.
-But, if you don’t have all the time in the world… we recommend Las Vegas, Henderson and Reno.
+We recommend Las Vegas, Henderson and Reno.
 These are Nevada’s three largest cities in order.
 We have added a few more thoughts on Las Vegas down below…

 Las Vegas is a sight to behold.
 Especially at night.
 Whether you’re flying over it or driving to it, Las Vegas lights up like the Fourth of July… maybe even brighter than the Fourth of July.
 The Strip in Las Vegas alone has over 75,000 miles of neon lights.
 That’s a lot when you consider it’s only 4.2 miles long.
 And… don’t worry, we already did the math for you.
 The Las Vegas Strip’s neon lights are 17,857 times longer than the actual strip itself.
 With that said, besides being filled with tons of lights, fun, debauchery, tom-foolery and mischief… it offers so much more.